 The human body is a complex system of many organs and systems, which work in tandem.
 Each cell in the body works to make it a highly effective individual unit.
 Vitamin B12 plays an important role in:

-- Cellular level metabolism to help cell division.
+- Cellular level metabolism to help cell division (1).

-- Plays an important and major role in the synthesis and regulation of DNA in the human body.
+- Plays an important and major role in the synthesis and regulation of DNA in the human body (1), (2).

-- Plays a major and essential role in synthesis of fatty acids in the body.
+- Plays a major and essential role in synthesis of fatty acids in the body (3).

-- Important role in blood cell formation in the body.
+- Important role in blood cell formation in the body (2).

-- Required for normal work and functioning of the nervous system and the human brain.
+- Required for normal work and functioning of the nervous system and the human brain (2).

-- Normal functioning and maintenance of the nervous system.
+- Normal functioning and maintenance of the nervous system (2).

 Vitamin B12 is rarely found in nature in its true form, where it does exist.
 It is due to the contamination of the natural occurring vitamins by bacteria.
-It is important to add a little variety of seafood in your daily diet if you are a non-vegetarian.
-However, if like majority of Indians, you are a vegetarian you would need to find and include a diverse sources of Vitamin B12 for the body.
+It is found mostly in animal foods like dairy, meat, eggs etc. However, if you are a vegetarian like the majority of Indians, you would need to include diverse sources of Vitamin B12 In your diet.

-- Vitamin B12 is naturally present in soy milk and related products.
+- Vitamin B12 is naturally present in soy milk and related products (2) .

-- Vitamin B12 is also found in meat and other non-veg foods, and these should be added to daily food intake to ensure the vital level of Vitamin B12 is supplied to the body.
+- Vitamin B12 is also found in meat and other non-veg foods, and these should be added to daily food intake to ensure the vital level of Vitamin B12 is supplied to the body (2).

-- Many of the sources of Vitamin B12 are sea food like shellfish, liver of cattle, mackerel fish, sardines, tuna, salmon, cod, shrimp, scallops, crab, and red meat.
+- Many of the sources of Vitamin B12 are seafood like shellfish, mackerel fish, sardines, tuna, salmon, cod, shrimp, scallops, crab, clams and red meat (2).

-- One should also consume foods like tofu or soy products for optimum levels of B12.
+- One should also consume foods like tofu or soy products for optimum levels of B12 (2).

 - Skimmed milk is also a rich source of Vitamin B12 and so are cheese and eggs.
-In short, all milk products provide the required levels of Vitamin B12 to the human body.
+In short, all milk products provide the required levels of Vitamin B12 to the human body (2).
 It is also found in sufficient quantities in cow’s milk and mushrooms as well.

 - All morning breakfast cereals are rich in Vitamin B12.
-You can also add museli of any brand to your daily breakfast to get vital quantities of Vitamin B12.
-Cereals with all bran foods are also rich in Vitamin B12.
+You can also add muesli of any brand to your daily breakfast to get vital quantities of Vitamin B12.
+Cereals with all bran foods are also rich in Vitamin B12 (2).